Spanwise variations in membrane flutter dynamics: Free side-edges

 We now investigate a different set of boundary conditions: membranes with the leading and trailing edges fixed but the side edges free to move vertically.
 As in~\cite{mavroyiakoumou2022membrane} we call these FRFR membranes.
 With the side edges free, the membranes have a wide range of unsteady dynamics, including strongly wavelike motions in the spanwise direction.

 The top panel of figure~\ref{fig:FRFRar1nu0} shows sequences of midspan and midchord snapshots, together with a 3-D membrane surface, that represent typical long-time steady-state motions across a range of $R_1$-$T_0$ space.
-Below the lower end of this $T_0$ range, $10^{0.5}$, the simulations often fail to converge when the membranes reach large-amplitude deflections at small and moderate $R_1$.
+At the lower-right corner ($R_1\geq 10^{0.5}$ with $T_0=10^{-0.5}$), the simulations often fail to converge when the membranes reach large-amplitude deflections so we omit the snapshots there.

-We have already seen in \S\ref{fig:FFFFar1nu0} that FFFF membranes can perform spanwise-symmetric up-down oscillations.
-The top panel in figure~\ref{fig:FRFRar1nu0} shows that up-down oscillations also occur with free side-edges, for $R_1 \leq 10^{-1}$ and all~$T_0$ shown.
-At larger $R_1$, the membranes instead oscillate about an upward- or downward-deflected state.
-At the largest $R_1$ studied ($\geq 10^1$), the membranes oscillate less regularly, with shapes that are more strongly sloped along the span and more sharply curved along the span and chord.
-In many cases with $R_1\in[10^{0.5},10^{1.5}]$ there are peaks in the midchord snapshots that propagate along the span, as we will show more clearly in the next figure.